Metro to increase weekend train service during cherry blossom season

 From the archives: Metro to close 19 stations indefinitely to limit employees’ exposure to coronavirus

-Metro continues to operate with a shortage of trains during federal investigation into a safety defect that has sidelined about 60 percent of its rail cars since mid-October.
+Metro continues to operate with a shortage of trains during a federal investigation into a safety defect that has sidelined about 60 percent of its rail cars since mid-October.
 The absence of nearly 750 cars has forced Metro to reduce service, but transit officials said they have enough trains to meet the seasonal demand.

 “Cherry Blossom season is one of the biggest attractions of the year and Metrorail is stepping up service to better serve customers,” Metro General Manager Paul J. Wiedefeld said in a statement.